lucasjsmith5040/ASU_Capstone/geneticData/variants/filtered_AF/combined/merged237/tajimaD/README.txt

-This directory is being used for Tajima's D analysis.
-This is still a work in progress, and some of the files are too large to upload to GitHub.
-When this analysis is finalized, the files will be uploaded for the chosen parameters.
+Tajima's D analysis was attempted for this projeect, with a variety of sliding window sizes.

+However, the resulting visualizations were not very meaningful, so the analysis was abandoned.

+If time permits, this analysis can resume.